 - Notre Dame of Maryland University is accredited by the Middle States Commission on Higher Education.

 - Notre Dame of Maryland University is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) and belongs to the Southern Regional Education Board.
+Additional information on NC-SARA and NDMU’s State by State authorization is available on NDMU’s State Authorization webpage.

 - The School of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).